 So Here is is.
 I’m just gonna lay it on you…

 If you lose your phone and were using Google Authenticator and you lost both an expensive piece of hardware and the keys to your 2FA accounts.

-Authy creates backups of your 2FA keys, giving you quick way to recover from the unfortunate loss or theft of your smartphone.
+Authy creates backups of your 2FA keys in-app without screenshots and sends them encrypted into the cloud in a similar fashion to password management services such as BitWarden, giving users a fast, reliable and secure way to recover from the loss or theft of a smartphone.

 Take time to educate yourself.
-Go beyond Authy.
 Learn How to Secure your Digital Life.